BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/configuration.md

 ![form_select_metadata_fields](img/form_select_metadata_fields.png)

 This settings are collected from 2 different sources:

 * relecov schema loaded in the previous chapter.
 When all fields that has the fill mode property to "sample" are showed.
 * template_for_metadata_form.txt, which is located in conf folder.
 From this file the "Position in the form" is collected and presented in the table.

-In order to reduce the time for typing information that is related to all samples, we have split the fields in 2 tabs.
+We have created this division, in order to reduce the time when user is typing information to upload Metadata information.
+Then for those fields that are related to all samples, only once is typing.

+The fields that we have considered that apllies for all samples in Metadata we named them as "batch" and for those that each sample has a different value we have named as "sample".

+This is the reason that in the Select columns each field can be selected as:

-* Fields for Sample
+* sample
-* Fields for batch
+* batch

 We recommend to keep the settings as they are, but of course you can change the order of visualization, if a field is showed, or it the field apply to all samples or it must be set for each one.